rackerlabs/rackspace-how-to/content/wordpress-security-best-practices-linux.md

        sudo -u wp-user /bin/bash

-3. Use the following steps to move to the `wp-user` home directory and set up SSH keys:
+3. Use the following commands to move to the `wp-user` home directory and set up SSH keys:

        cd ~
        ssh-keygen -t rsa -b 4096
        mkdir ~/.ssh; cd ~/.ssh
-        echo 'from="127.0.0.1"' `cat ~/.ssh/id_rsa.pub` > authorized_keys
+       echo 'from="127.0.0.1"' cat ~/.ssh/id_rsa.pub > authorized_keys
        exit

+4. Next, ensure that you set permissions correctly by using the following commands:

-        After this make sure permissions are set correctly: sudo chmod 700 /home/wp-user/.ssh
+       sudo chmod 700 /home/wp-user/.ssh
        sudo chmod 040 /home/wp-user/.ssh/*
        sudo chmod 644 /home/wp-user/.ssh/authorized_keys

-        After this, just add the following to your /var/www/example.com/wp-config.php define('FTP_PUBKEY','/home/wp-user/id_rsa.pub');
+5. Add the following lines to your /var/www/example.com/wp-config.php file:

+       define('FTP_PUBKEY','/home/wp-user/id_rsa.pub');
        define('FTP_PRIVKEY','/home/wp-user/id_rsa');
        define('FTP_USER','wp-user');
        define('FTP_PASS','');
        define('FTP_HOST','127.0.0.1:22');

-You should be able to update WordPress, plugins, and themes without being prompted for login information.
+You should be able to update WordPress, plug-ins, and themes without being prompted for login information.

 ### Plug-ins

 We recommend that you use as few plug-ins as possible to achieve the results that you want.
 We recommend that you use the following to promote security:

-* **[Login Security Solution](https://wordpress.org/plugins/login-security-solution)**: This is an all-in-one plug-in that enables you to set strict password requirements, set password expiration periods, and receive email notifications for repeated failed logins.
+- **[Login Security Solution](https://wordpress.org/plugins/login-security-solution)**: This is an all-in-one plug-in that enables you to set strict password requirements, set password expiration periods, and receive email notifications for repeated failed logins.
-* **[Disable XML-RPC](https://wordpress.org/plugins/disable-xml-rpc)**: It is possible to lock down XML-RPC by using an **.htaccess** file.
+- **[Disable XML-RPC](https://wordpress.org/plugins/disable-xml-rpc)**: It is possible to lock down XML-RPC by using an **.htaccess** file.
 However, unless you have a compelling reason to need remote control of your WordPress installation, it's better to simply disable it to prevent pingback attacks.
-* **[Disqus](https://wordpress.org/plugins/disqus-comment-system)**: Because the built-in user comment system for WordPress is very prone to spam, we recommend that you disable open registration (by navigating to **Settings > General**, then unchecking **Anyone can register**), then using Disqus to moderate comments instead and have users authenticate against their Facebook&reg; or Google&reg; accounts.
+- **[Disqus](https://wordpress.org/plugins/disqus-comment-system)**: Because the built-in user comment system for WordPress is very prone to spam, we recommend that you disable open registration (by navigating to **Settings > General**, then unchecking **Anyone can register**), then using Disqus to moderate comments instead and have users authenticate against their Facebook&reg; or Google&reg; accounts.